butfirstchai.com

 Tried this recipe?Please consider Leaving a Review!

 Adapted the ingredients for mandazi from kadi African recipes.
+Leaving you with an interesting journal read about this dish.

 More Sweet Snack Recipes